 - List – this identifies any properties that are or were affected by loose fill asbestos insulation.
 It includes the unit, block, section and division, as well as street addresses.

-Tradespeople and care workers should check the Register to identify if they will be working in an affected property.
-From 1 July 2020, the Register will also note whether a property requires an asbestos management plan and whether there is a compliant plan in place.
+Tradespeople and care workers should check the Register to identify if they will be working on or in an affected property.
+The Register also notes whether a property requires an asbestos management plan and whether there is a compliant plan in place.
 Tradespeople, care workers and visitors are encouraged to review a copy of the Asbestos Management Plan, which should be in a display case at the main entrance to the house, for details of contamination within the property.

 Not on our list and concerned a property may have loose fill asbestos insulation?
 Find out more.